hexisXz/multis_/README.md

 # gish
 gish is a simple program i made as a test to learn bash

-to install go to the terminal and type git clone https://github.com/xxhexisxx/gish.git to configure gish after installing open the terminal and type chmod +x gish
+to install go to the terminal and type git clone https://github.com/xxhexisxx/gish.git and rename the folder to gish_ or anything you want next you need to configure gish after installing  so open up the terminal and type chmod +x gish

 then type nano .bashrc or vim if you have vim then go to the end of the file and type
 #### ALIASES #####